 Community refereeing is directed towards officials working within local amateur competitions.
 This pathway begins with the Laws of the Game, and Level 4 and Level 3 courses.
 These qualifications prepare referees to officiate in junior, youth and lower divisions of senior football.

 Advanced level courses are designed for officials working within regional, state and national competitions.
-Extending upon Level 4 and Level 3 qualifications, the Advance level is further comprised of Level 2 and Level 1 courses.
-Referees who complete these more intensive training programs will be eligible to officiate in matches ranging from junior football through to the top tier of state football and potentially the national level.
+Extending upon Level 4 and Level 3 qualifications, the advanced level is further comprised of Level 2 and Level 1 courses.
+Referees who complete these intensive training programs will be eligible to officiate in matches ranging from junior football through to the top tier of state football and potentially the national level.

-Referee Assessors and Instructors are crucial to the development of their peers, in addition to building on their own skills as match officials.
-Accreditation for both roles also adheres to the tiered Level system, with three Levels for Assessors and two Levels for Instructors.
-Assessors are qualified to assess and coach fellow match officials, while Instructors conduct courses and training programs.
+Referee assessors and instructors are crucial to the development of their peers, in addition to building on their own skills as match officials.
+Accreditation for both roles also adheres to the tiered level system, with three levels for assessors and two levels for instructors.
+Assessors are qualified to assess and coach fellow match officials, while instructors conduct courses and training programs.

 Club is for those who only want to officiate at their club or where their children are playing (“clubbies”).
 These match officials do the entry-level course and help when there is not an official referee appointed to games at their club.
 These referees will carry their qualifications for a maximum of 2 years.

 Level 4 is for those that wish to start refereeing junior football matches anywhere in their zone.
 Upon completion of the theory section of a level 4 referee course they can register with their zone and start their refereeing career.